-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, spondylolisthesis or spondylolysis or death from spondylolisthesis or spondylolysis is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting spondylolisthesis or spondylolysis or death from spondylolisthesis or spondylolysis, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 6 September 2016 concerning spondylolisthesis and spondylolysis, and in the Government Notices Gazette of 3 May 2016 concerning retrolisthesis, in accordance with section 196G of the VEA.
-These investigations involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered concerning spondylolisthesis and spondylolysis.

-- 7. The contents of this Instrument are in similar terms as the revoked Instrument.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 6 September 2016 concerning spondylolisthesis and spondylolysis, and in the Government Notices Gazette of 3 May 2016 concerning retrolisthesis, in accordance with section 196G of the VEA.
+These investigations involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered concerning spondylolisthesis and spondylolysis. - 7.
+The contents of this Instrument are in similar terms as the revoked Instrument.
 Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'spondylolisthesis and spondylolysis' in subsection 7(2) to include retrolisthesis; - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(3) & 9(13) concerning 'engaging in activities involving repetitive and forceful hyperextension, torsion or rotation against resistance of the spine', for spondylolysis or spondylolytic spondylolisthesis in persons less than 25 years of age only; - revising the factor in subsection 9(4) concerning 'spinal fusion'; - revising the factors in subsections 9(5) & 9(14) concerning 'spinal surgery'; - revising the factor in subsection 9(6) concerning 'spondylosis', for degenerative spondylolisthesis of the lumbar or cervical spine only; - revising the factors in subsections 9(7) & 9(16) concerning 'pathological damage to the affected vertebra'; - revising the factors in subsections 9(8) & 9(17) concerning 'rheumatoid arthritis'; - new factors in subsections 9(9) & 9(18) concerning 'being obese', for degenerative anterolisthesis only; - new factor in subsection 9(10) concerning 'high impact trauma to the spine resulting in an acute fracture of the vertebral arch'; - new factor in subsection 9(11) concerning 'high impact trauma to the spine resulting in an acute fracture of the vertebral arch or dislocation of the involved vertebra', for spondylolisthesis only; - new factor in subsection 9(12) concerning 'trauma to affected region of the spine', for spondylolytic spondylolisthesis only; - new factor in subsection 9(15) concerning 'spondylosis', for degenerative spondylolisthesis of the lumbar or cervical spine only; - new definitions of 'degenerative anterolisthesis', 'degenerative spondylolisthesis', 'MRCA', 'pathological damage to the affected vertebra', 'spinal fusion', 'spinal surgery as specified' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'being obese', 'relevant service' and 'spondylolytic spondylolisthesis' in Schedule 1 Dictionary; and - deleting the definitions of 'acute traumatic spondylolisthesis or spondylolysis', 'degenerative lumbar spondylolisthesis', 'posterior lumbar spinal fusion' and 'posterior spinal decompression surgery'.